agroal/agroal.github.io/docs.md

----
-layout: docs
----

-Agroal library allows the definition of `javax.sql.DataSource` with connection pooling.
+# Agroal library allows the definition of `javax.sql.DataSource` with connection pooling.
 This guide goes over what does Agroal provide and the configurations available in the library.

 ## The `AgroalDatasource` class